ShayanDodge/ShayanDodge/README.md

 # ![icons8-education-64](https://user-images.githubusercontent.com/94797491/224663941-1b897308-1a6f-4383-93d2-94d9950790ca.png) Shayan Dodge
 **`Physicist | Programmer | Freelancer`**

 I am a highly skilled physics enthusiast with a Master's degree in Physics, and a strong passion for programming and simulation in engineering.
-My expertise lies in developing computer codes using C++ and MATLAB for computational physics simulations, with a particular focus on electromagnetics.
+My expertise lies in developing computer codes using C++, Python and MATLAB for computational physics simulations, with a particular focus on electromagnetics.
 </div>

 ---